samgabrail/env0-argocd/README.md

 ## School App Example with ArgoCD and Hardcoded Secrets

-Now let's see how to use a GitOps approach with ArgoCD to run our school app with hardcoded secrets.
+Now let's see how to use a GitOps approach with ArgoCD to run our school app.

 ## Delete the Current School App